 The shocking fact that more people in Northern Ireland have died by suicide in the past 18 years than were killed during 30 years of conflict highlights the urgency of the situation.
 Mental health problems can no longer be ignored, and innovative, creative approaches and solutions should be explored.

 This is exactly what we seek to do with our partners through this large-scale physical exercise programme designed to empower people with serious mental health problems to incorporate physical activity into their lives.
-Not only does this innovative study seek to develop the evidence base for physical exercise interventions in mental health, it also hopes to provide practical solutions that will improve the delivery of services in Northern Ireland.
+Not only does this innovative study seek to develop the evidence base for physical exercise interventions in mental health, but it also hopes to provide practical solutions that will improve the delivery of services in Northern Ireland.